choutz/exotransit/README.md

 ## Streamlit app

-The pipeline is wrapped in a step-by-step Streamlit app intended for interactive exploration of any Kepler or TESS target.
-The skeleton is functional but still under active development.
+The pipeline is wrapped in a step-by-step Streamlit app for interactive exploration of Kepler targets.

 **Step 1 — Raw Data**
-Enter a star name (e.g. `Kepler-11`, `TOI-700`).
+Enter a Kepler star name (e.g. `Kepler-11`).
 The app downloads the stitched light curve from MAST and queries the NASA Exoplanet Archive for stellar parameters (radius, mass, Teff, log g, metallicity).
 It shows the raw and detrended flux side by side, with quarter boundaries and >3σ transit candidates highlighted.

 **Step 2 — Transit Detection**
-BLS runs iteratively with a live progress bar.
-For each detection it shows the BLS power spectrum (log period axis, aliases marked) and the phase-folded light curve with binned points.
-Detections that fail the reliability vetting are filtered out before display.
+BLS runs iteratively.
+A status line updates after each planet is found — e.g. *"Found one planet (P = 4.886 d) — checking for more…"* — so it's clear the app is alive during long searches.
+After all planets are found, the light curve is re-detrended with transit windows explicitly excluded (Pass 2), ensuring transit model fitting in the next step works from uncontaminated stellar continuum.
+For each detection the app shows the BLS power spectrum (log period axis, aliases marked) and the phase-folded light curve, plus an expandable masking diagnostic showing which points were median-filled before the next BLS pass.

 **Step 3 — MCMC Fitting**
 For each detected planet, emcee runs a fit with limb darkening fixed to the Claret (2011) values retrieved in Step 1.
 Shows the phase fold with model overlay, MCMC spaghetti plot (posterior draws), corner plot in physical units, and per-parameter posterior histograms.